hai-vr/documentation/docs/basis/avatar-customization/vixxy/development-branch.md

 - **Distance**: Measures the distance between two objects.
 - **Angle**: Measures the angle between three objects in degrees.
-- **Rotation**: Measures the difference in the rotation of two objects.
+- **Rotation Difference**: Measures the difference in the rotation of two objects.
 - **Raycast**: Measures the raycast distance to a collider.
 - **Speed**: Measures the movement speed of an object.